POETRY PLAYS....

 FIRST THOUGHT BEST THOUGHT

-Interdisciplinary improvisation on the Pomegranate's long table.
-Curated by editor Zerlina Mastin, First Thought Best Thought is a mash-up of jazz, dance, spoken-word and visual art.
+Interdisciplinary improvisation on the long table.
+First Thought Best Thought is a mash-up of jazz, dance, spoken-word and visual art.

 SHED